-The HanAll Agreement obligates us to make certain milestone payments, some of which may be triggered prior to our potential commercialization of batoclimab.
+The HanAll Agreement obligates us to make milestone payments, some of which may be triggered prior to our potential commercialization of batoclimab.

-We will be responsible for future contingent payments and royalties under the HanAll Agreement, including up to an aggregate of \$442.5 million upon the achievement of certain development and regulatory milestone events, which events will occur prior to our planned commercialization of batoclimab.
+We will be responsible for future contingent payments and royalties under the HanAll Agreement, including up to an aggregate of \$442.5 million upon the achievement of certain development and regulatory milestone events (including the initiation of certain clinical trials for batoclimab), which events will occur prior to our planned commercialization of batoclimab.
 Accordingly, we will be required to make such payments prior to the time at which we are able to generate any revenue, if any, from commercial sales of batoclimab.
+Following commercialization, we may be required to make significant further payments upon the achievement of sales milestones and make tiered royalty payments in connection with the commercial sale of batoclimab, if approved.
 There can be no assurance that we will have the funds necessary to make such payments or be able to raise such funds when needed on terms acceptable to us or at all.
 As a result, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts.